JohanSteenkamp264/modified_SLAM/README.md

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 3.0.
 Tested with OpenCV 3.2.0 and 4.4.0**.
 **SURF**
-  in order to use SURF features, which is patented [OpenCV](http://opencv.org) needs to be build from source with
+  in order to use SURF features, which is patented [OpenCV](http://opencv.org) needs to be build from source with non-free modules enabled, see the following [guide](https://drthitirat.wordpress.com/2019/01/20/opencv-python-build-opencv-4-0-1-dev-contrib-non-free-siftsurf-from-sources-on-windows-10-64-bit-os/).

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.